inevitablySour/BikeSimulationProject/README.md

-# 2D Biking Simulation Game
+# Biking Rules Quiz and Analysis Tool

 ## Project Overview
-This project is a 2D biking simulation game focused on helping beginners learn the rules of biking and improve their skills in a fun, interactive environment.
-The game provides real-time feedback to players and tracks their progress, helping them improve over time.
-The goal is to create an educational tool that promotes healthy and safe biking practices.
+This project is a multiple-choice biking rules quiz designed to help users learn and reinforce their understanding of biking regulations, specifically focusing on the rules in Maastricht.
+The quiz provides immediate feedback and tracks each user’s progress, adjusting the difficulty level based on performance.
+After completing the quiz, users receive a personalized analysis of their strengths and weaknesses.
+All results are logged for further analysis and can be exported for review.

 ## Features
-- Interactive Tutorials: Real-time biking rule tutorials.
-- AI-Driven Feedback: Players get immediate feedback when they make mistakes (e.g., running a red light, not signaling a turn).
+- Adaptive Difficulty: The quiz adjusts question difficulty based on the user’s performance, moving through beginner, intermediate, and advanced levels.
+- Real-Time Feedback: Users receive immediate feedback on each question, with correct/incorrect messages shown in the same window.
-- Progress Tracking: Tracks the player's performance and suggests areas for improvement.
+- Progress Tracking: Tracks progress with a visual progress bar and adjusts the user’s level based on cumulative score.
-- 2D Graphics: Simple 2D world with customizable biking levels.
+- Detailed Analysis: Provides a summary of incorrectly answered questions by category, helping users focus on areas that need improvement.
+- Data Export: Exports quiz data, including correct and incorrect answers by category, to an Excel file for comprehensive analysis.

 ## Git Installation Instructions